Car headliner repair can be a simple, quick, and inexpensive DIY project. Learn five different methods.

 A headliner is not a single sheet of fabric but rather a multi-layer composite material that’s glued to polyurethane foam, which in turn is glued to the inside of the car’s fiberglass roof.

 The cause of a loose or sagging headliner has less to do with the composite material and almost everything to do with the glue that sticks it to the roof.
 The following variables are usually at fault:

 - Old age.
 The glue deteriorates over time and becomes less effective at holding the headliner composite in place.

 - Moisture.
 Exposure to any form of water, especially moisture, will cause the glue to moisten and dissolve, accelerating its deterioration.
 Humidity is a serious risk factor.

 - Bad glue.
 While usually not the case, the adhesive might not be of good quality.

 The headliner will initially start to sag as the glue deteriorates and then fall down completely if the condition gets very bad.
-Not only is a sagging or falling headliner a potential safety hazard, but the unsightliness of it will also reduce the value of the car.
+Not only is a sagging or falling headliner a potential safety hazard that can cause you to fail a vehicle inspection, but the unsightliness of it will also reduce the value of the car.